ERNEST RAKOW, PhD

 form.
 See the Graduate School homepage for specific dates and forms.
 For advice on completing the candidacy form, the student

-should consult the major advisor or the Office of Teacher Education.
+should consult the major advisor.

 Appointment of Advisor